michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     File: 9-strcpy.c

-10. Great leaders are willing to sacrifice the numbers to save the people.
+#TASK 10.
+Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers
 #advanced

 Write a function that convert a string to an integer.